Testing for financial crashes using the Log Periodic Power Law mode: Introduction

-Empirical tests of the RBV have also had limited success in identifying price bubbles prior to large price falls (see, e.g., \cite{BW:1982} and \cite{W:1987}).
-In particular, Donaldson and Kamstra \cite{DK:1996} estimate a non-linear ARMA-ARCH artificial neural network model which allows them to reject the claim that the 1929 stock market crash was the outcome of a bubble.
+Empirical tests of the RBV have also had limited success in identifying price bubbles prior to large price falls (see \cite{BW:1982} and \cite{W:1987}). \cite{DK:1996} estimate a non-linear ARMA-ARCH artificial neural network model that enables them to reject the claim that the 1929 stock market crash was the outcome of a bubble.
 One reason for the failure of tests of the RBV is the difficulty of explicitly isolating an asset's fundamental value from the component of the bubble tied to the asset's market price.
+Recently, \cite{K:2010a} put forward a theoretical explanation for the origin of bubbles, their persistence and the reason for the crash that follows. \cite{K:2010b} demonstrates that financial crashes originate primarily from the herding behavior of noise traders and the increase/decrease in the associated momentum in noise trading during the life cycle of noise trading activity.